 The deadline for nominations is

-Nominees will be notified of the outcome on Wednesday, June 26, 2019.
+Nominees will be notified of the outcome by the end of July.

 - The student's best three usable privacy and security papers.
 These papers must have been submitted for publication while the nominee was a student.
 The papers may have been published (or accepted for publication) in any peer-reviewed venue.